t-beigbeder/otvl_cabri/doc/synctune.md

 It is possible to control the maximum number of I/O operations running in parallel using the `--reducer <number>` which is set to 20 by default:
 - on USB keys, especially as target, use a smaller size, such as 10
+- even with such limitation, accessing USB keys remotely can cause network timeouts, the option --serial forbids any parallelism and may perform even better in such circumstances
 - on SSD drives, unlimit it with size 0
 - with network I/O, you may want to tune it to avoid errors